jiutongzhao/Time-Series-Data-Analysis/docs/chap8.md

 Similar to **Coherence, Planarity and Degree of Polarization** are also a a functional properties of the smoothing operator.
 A strong smoothing operator will promote the planarity and degree of polarization as it suppresses the noise contribution.
 However, a too strong smoothing operator will also smear out the temporal and frequency variations of the wave properties.
 Thus, a proper choice of the smoothing operator is necessary.

+For the frequency/scale domain, a common choice for the smooth operator is boxcar smooth, which is the simplest operator.

 ```mermaid